mobxjs/mobx-state-tree/docs/API/index.md

 *Defined in [src/core/type/type-checker.ts:164](https://github.com/mobxjs/mobx-state-tree/blob/b34bf45a/src/core/type/type-checker.ts#L164)*

-Run's the typechecker for the given type on the given value, which can be a snapshot or an instance.
+Runs the typechecker for the given type on the given value, which can be a snapshot or an instance.
 Throws if the given value is not according the provided type specification.
 Use this if you need typechecks even in a production build (by default all automatic runtime type checks will be skipped in production builds)